riselabs/swift-style-guide/README.markdown

 ### Use of Self

-For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.
+For clarity, use `self` access an object's properties or invoke its methods.

-Use `self` when required to differentiate between property names and arguments in initializers, and when referencing properties in closure expressions (as required by the compiler):
+This way, using `self` when required to differentiate between property names and arguments in initializers will be consistent with other accesses of properties and invocation of methods:

 ```swift
 class BoardLocation {